-Have a good experience with another third-party battery brand for Sony's line or mirrorless cameras?
-Feel free to comment with your experiences below.
+Have a good experience with another third-party battery brand for Sony's line of mirrorless cameras?
+Feel free to comment on your experiences below.

 As a graduate of the University of Massachusetts and our Managing Editor, Colt loves testing out the newest tech products/services.
 His goal is to help better educate other consumers to ensure the most satisfying purchases decisions on consumer electronics and services.
 When he is not working on creating new content, Colt enjoys spending time with his two Australian Shepherds, Mia and Zoey.